Alanaktion/pancakes/README.md

 This is a simple implementation of a [Revenge of the Pancakes](https://code.google.com/codejam/contest/6254486/dashboard) solution from Google Code Jam 2016, in a few different languages.

-The PHP implementation includes several possible solutions, while the Go and JavaScript versions only include the optimal solution.
+The PHP implementation includes several possible solutions, while the Go, JavaScript, and Python versions only include the optimal solution.

 ## Usage